11 minutes read

 Cost-effectiveness

-Cross-border transactions often incur hefty fees associated with manual conversions, banking and processing.
+Cross-border transactions often incur hefty fees associated with manual conversions, banking, and processing.
 These costs can eat into the amount being transferred, especially for smaller transactions.

 Stablecoins bypass many of these intermediaries and their associated fees since transactions occur directly between the sender and receiver on decentralized blockchain networks.